atomicobject/test_ish/README.md

 ## Usage

-include TestIsh in your test setup or rspec config
+require 'test_ish' gem in your tests in ruby code or your :test group in your Gemfile

 ## Contributing